IT consultants share what they consider when choosing assignments and employers.

 Lack of communication

 Far and away, the number one reason why IT consultants shy away from particular projects or employers was a lack of communication.
-Experienced IT professionals know what it will take for them to be successful, and time and time again, a lack of communication throws them off course.
+Experienced tech professionals know what it will take for them to be successful, and time and time again, a lack of communication throws them off course.

 “Lack of communication and lack of clarity from the manager.
 When I sense that, it signals to me that maybe this isn’t the best project to take on.” - Adnan, Server Analyst